 Dine on the Shore

 Another favorite is the beach picnic.
 Pick a theme—seafood, BBQ, Caribbean, artisan—and lay out a colorful blanket with cushions for comfy seating (or beach chairs) and festive shade umbrellas.
 Be sure to have a cooler on hand to keep food cool til serving and a folding table where you can set out the buffet well above the sand.
 Use summer-motif plastic trays, plates and cups (with sealing lids and straws) with matching cloth napkins.
 Iced tea is refreshing, but doesn’t lure ants and wasps as much as lemonade does.
 Or serve the ruby-hued upscale version: iced ginger hibiscus tea.

 Think cool and refreshing with your menu selections, plus choose foods that are easy to eat with your fingers, not messy or goopy, and don’t require silverware.
 If you’ll be staying late and gathering around the bonfire, be sure to bring newspaper, kindling, firewood and matches.
 Go fancy with lobster salad on French bread or down-home style with barbecued chicken drumsticks, mini corn on the cob wheels, carrots and celery sticks.
-Also good is an assortment of sandwiches cut into triangle halves (or wraps or personal salad jars), plus fruit and chips or chili-lime popcorn.
+Also good is an assortment of sandwiches cut into triangle halves, plus fruit and chips or chili-lime popcorn.